Robert Powell: Career

-Powell took up acting while an undergraduate, although he had already appeared as a teenager in The Adventures of Samuel Poppleton on BBC Radio Children's Hour from the North of England in Manchester, where he came under the guidance of producer, Trevor Hill, as detailed in Hill's autobiography, Over the Airwaves.
+Powell began acting at school, playing the title role in Shakespeare's King Lear.
+He also appeared as a teenager in The Adventures of Samuel Poppleton on BBC Radio Children's Hour from the North of England in Manchester, where he came under the guidance of producer Trevor Hill, as detailed in Hill's autobiography, Over the Airwaves.
 He secured a post at a repertory theatre in Stoke-on-Trent.
 His first film part was in Robbery (1967), which starred Stanley Baker and was about the Great Train Robbery, in which he played the second man or locomotive driver's assistant.
-He had a small role in the original film version of The Italian Job (1969) playing one of the gang, but had to wait a few years for his first success, playing scientist Toby Wren in the BBC's science fiction series, Doomwatch in 1970.
+He had a small role in the original film version of The Italian Job (1969) playing one of the gang, but had to wait a few years for his first success, playing scientist Toby Wren in the BBC's science fiction series Doomwatch in 1970.

 Having been killed off in Doomwatch right at the end of Series One in a bomb explosion, at his request, Powell became a pin-up and a household name, following up with starring roles in several BBC serials, including television adaptations of the novels Sentimental Education (1970) and Jude the Obscure (1971).
 In 1972–1973 he portrayed Charles Rolls in the miniseries The Edwardians.
-He starred in the very first episode of the British series Thriller in 1973.
+He starred in 1973 in the first episode of the British series Thriller.
 He also appeared in the 1975 series Looking for Clancy, based on the Frederic Mullally novel Clancy.

 For several years Powell continued as a television regular, with occasional forays into film, as the Austrian composer Gustav Mahler in the Ken Russell biopic Mahler (1974) and Captain Walker in Russell's film version of Tommy (1975).
 His role in Tommy had few lines, speaking only during the overture with Ann-Margret, he is primarily seen through the mind of his son as played by Barry Winch (Young Tommy) and Roger Daltrey.

-He then played Jesus of Nazareth in Jesus of Nazareth (1977) following a successful second audition with Franco Zeffirelli.
+Powell then played the title role in Jesus of Nazareth (1977) following a successful second audition with Franco Zeffirelli.
 The four-part television film had an all-star cast, including Laurence Olivier as Nicodemus, Ernest Borgnine as the Roman Centurion, Stacy Keach as Barabbas, Christopher Plummer as Herod Antipas, Michael York as John the Baptist, Ian McShane as Judas Iscariot, Rod Steiger as Pontius Pilate and James Mason as Joseph of Arimathea.
 For this role, Powell was nominated for a BAFTA award, and collected the TVTimes Best Actor award for the same performance.
 His completist performance is frequently considered one of the best portrayals of Christ.